xaprb/story/exampleSite/content/author-pages.md

 categories:
 - Demo
 ---
-Story supports author profiles, so you can highlight your bio and link to a page with full details.
+Story supports author profiles, so you can highlight your bio.
 It's possible to set this globally for the entire site, or individually for each piece of content.
 Or you can set a global default and override it on individual pieces of content.